benkinard/benkinard/README.md

 ## Hi, I'm Ben Kinard 👋

-I currently work as a Data Analytics Consultant at [Fastrics LLC](https://github.com/Fastrics), where I specialize in writing software to automate business processes.
+I currently work as a Software Engineer at [Fastrics LLC](https://github.com/Fastrics), where I specialize in writing software to automate business processes.
 I enjoy coding and learning about machine learning applications.
 My other interests include...

 - Playing tennis 🎾